+Karnataka crisis: Ten rebel MLAs move Supreme Court against speaker for not accepting resignations

-Karnataka crisis: Congress’ DK Shivakumar denied entry to Mumbai hotel where rebel MLAs are staying
+Congress leader DK Shivakumar was not allowed to enter the Mumbai hotel in which the rebels are staying.

-Ten rebel MLAs had written to the Mumbai police chief claiming a ‘threat’ during Shivakumar’s visit.

-The political upheaval in Karnataka continued on Wednesday as Congress leader and Karnataka minister DK Shivakumar and Janata Dal (Secular) MLA Shivalinge Gowda arrived in Mumbai, where rebel legislators of both parties are staying after having submitted their resignations.
+The political disturbance in Karnataka continued on Wednesday as Congress leader DK Shivakumar arrived in Mumbai to meet the rebel legislators of the ruling coalition at the hotel where they are staying.
+However, he was not let in and the Mumbai Police escorted him away from the gates of the hotel.

-The Mumbai Police, however, escorted Shivakumar away from the gates of the hotel where the MLAs are staying.
-The minister had told media that he had booked a room at the hotel, but Mumbai Police had said that he will not be allowed into the hotel.

-Ten rebels MLAs had written to the Mumbai Police chief on Tuesday, claiming a threat to their lives during Shivakumar’s visit.
+The 10 rebel MLAs present at the hotel had written to the Mumbai police chief on Tuesday, claiming a threat to their lives during Shivakumar’s visit.
 The legislators said in the letter that they did not want to meet Chief Minister HD Kumaraswamy or Shivakumar and requested police not to allow them to enter the hotel where they are staying.

 Live updates

+10.47 am: Rebel Congress and JD(S) leaders who have resigned from the Karnataka Assembly move the Supreme Court accusing Speaker KR Ramesh Kumar of abandoning his constitutional duty and deliberately delaying acceptance of their resignations, ANI reported.

+A bench headed by Chief Justice Ranjan Gogoi assures senior advocate Mukul Rohatgi, appearing for the rebel MLAs, that it will see whether their plea can be listed for an urgent hearing on Thursday, reports PTI.

-9.56 am: Karnataka Higher Education Minister GT Devegowda accuses Modi government of trying to destabilise the government.
+9.56 am: Karnataka minister GT Devegowda accuses the Centre of trying to destabilise the state government.
 He claims the Congress-JD(S) MLAs are being held captive at the hotel, reports News9.

-9.51 am: Karnataka Water Resources Minister DK Shivakumar, who is in Mumbai, says it is wrong not to allow him to enter the hotel where the rebel MLAs are staying, reports News9.
-“BJP says they are not involved in this political crisis, then why are they using police force against me?”
+9.51 am: Congress leader DK Shivakumar, who is in Mumbai, says it is wrong not to allow him to enter the hotel where the rebel MLAs are staying, reports News9.
+“BJP says they are not involved in this political crisis, then why are they using police force against me?” he asks.

-9.10 am: Police in Mumbai escort Karnataka minister DK Shivakumar away from the gates of Hotel Renaissance where 10 rebels MLAs of the Congress and Janata Dal (Secular) are staying, reports ANI.
+9.10 am: Police in Mumbai escort Karnataka minister DK Shivakumar away from the gates of Hotel Renaissance, where 10 rebel MLAs of the Congress and Janata Dal (Secular) are staying, reports ANI.

 Also read: